UltraMessaging/um_troubleshoot/README.md

 which corresponds to packet 11733.
 The Trail is the SQN of the oldest data message stored in the source's transmission window.
-I.e. the source is able to retransmit any message within the range of Trail to Lead.
+I.e., the source can retransmit any message within the range of Trail to Lead.

 (Note that these are 32-bit unsigned sequence numbers,